 - Carcinogenesis is a multi-step process.

-- It comprises inherited cancer syndromes, familial component, complex interactions at the molecular and cell levels.
+- It comprises inherited cancer syndromes, familial components, and complex interactions at the molecular and cellular levels.

-- Genes that promote the growth of a cell are called protooncogenes, and those that suppress cell growth are called tumour suppressor genes.
+- Genes that promote the cell growth are called protooncogenes, and those that suppress cell growth are called tumor suppressor genes.

 - In physiological conditions, an equilibrium exists between the protooncogenes and the tumor suppressor genes.